Radar Tracking and Jamming

 Determining when the radar jammer is effective

-You can further modify the report by selecting the Integradted PDet w/Jamming constraint and enabling the Min: field with a value of 0.8.
-This would show when Jammer is effective.
+You can further modify the report by selecting the Integrated PDet w/Jamming constraint and enabling the Min field with a value of 0.8.
+This would show when the radar jammer is effective.

 2. Click Add new constraints () in the Active Constraints toolbar.

-3. Select Integradted PDet Jamming in the Constraint Name list in the Select Constraints to Add dialog box.
+3. Select Integrated PDet Jamming in the Constraint Name list in the Select Constraints to Add dialog box.

 4. Click Add.